game-of-nfts/gon-testnets/README.md

 The following behavior will result in disqualification from Game of NFTs Phase 1 Incentivized Testnets:
 - Registering multiple teams in order to win more testnet prizes than you otherwise would.
+- Copying or tampering with any information of other participants to join testing and win rewards.
 - Engaging in any prohibited behavior.